eklem/worker-server/README.md

 # worker-server
 JavaScript service worker as a server.
 Example library on how it can be done.
 This way you can have a JavaScript server in your browser, doing heavy lifting and not be in the way of the frontend JavaScript.
+It will also be easier to create example servers that can easily be included in a new project.

 **app -> service-worker communication:**